CreeperZzz/arm-command/docs/report.md

 * Metrics of Success: What are metrics by which you would check for success?

 # 2. Related Work
+### Papers
+- [SeleCon](https://ieeexplore.ieee.org/document/7946862) : This paper presents the idea of using a ultra-wideband (UWB) equipped smartwatch to implement a pointing approach to interact with smart devices.
+This is similar to our approach but it relies on a wearable device and pre-configured "scenes" to determine where the user is pointing to.
+- [Minuet](https://dl.acm.org/doi/10.1145/3357251.3357581) : This paper explores the HCI aspect of using of multimodal approach to interacting with smart home devices.

 # 3. Technical Approach

 # 4. Evaluation and Results